risingwavelabs/dbt_rw_nexmark/README.md

 This is a self-contained playground dbt project for RisingWave featuring comprehensive examples of:

 - **Nexmark benchmark queries** as materialized views
+- **Background DDL** for supported async DDL paths in dbt-risingwave
 - **Zero downtime rebuilds** for production deployments
 - **Wide table patterns** with tagged examples
 - **Incremental models** for streaming data processing